Ethel Post-Parrish: Biography

-In 1932 Parrish founded Camp Silver Belle a Spiritualist summer camp situated at Mountain Springs Hotel in Ephrata, Pennsylvania.
-In her séances Parrish claimed to materialize her spirit guide an Indian girl known as Silver Belle.
+In 1932 Parrish founded Camp Silver Belle, a Spiritualist summer camp at Mountain Springs Hotel in Ephrata, Pennsylvania.
+In her séances Parrish claimed to materialize her spirit guide, an Indian girl known as Silver Belle.

-In a séance at Ephrata, Pennsylvania, in 1953, Parrish materialized her spirit guide Silver Belle whilst sitting in her curtained cabinet.
-The pictures claimed to be taken at 50 second intervals in infra-red light by photographer Jack Edwards, show Silver Belle growing from a cloud of "ectoplasm".
+In a séance at Ephrata, Pennsylvania, in 1953, Parrish materialized Silver Belle whilst sitting in a curtained cabinet.
+The pictures, claimed to be taken at 50 second intervals in infra-red light by photographer Jack Edwards, show Silver Belle growing from a cloud of "ectoplasm".

 Fraud

-A related spiritualist camp known as Camp Chesterfield in Anderson, Indiana was managed by Mabel Riffle the cousin of Parrish.
-The camp was exposed in 1960 as infra red film had revealed that the materialized figures were all human and had entered the séance room through a side door.
+A related spiritualist camp known as Camp Chesterfield in Anderson, Indiana was managed by Mabel Riffle, a cousin of Parrish.
+The camp was exposed in 1960: infra red film had revealed that the materialized figures were all human and had entered the séance room through a side door.

 Camp Silver Belle was also practicing fraudulent mediumship, and had been exposed in various newspapers.
 Before exposures the camp took in up to a million dollars a year.

 The photographs taken by Jack Edwards of Silver Belle materializing were discovered to be a hoax.
 A photograph was taken of smoke and by a double exposure a cardboard figure was superimposed onto it.
 The woman standing outside the cabinet curtain was also an accomplice involved in the deception.